Canon M200 vs Fujifilm X70

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X70 has a lens built in, whereas the M200 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.

 Concerning battery life, the M200 gets 315 shots out of its LP-E12 battery, while the X70 can take 330 images on a single charge of its NP-95 power pack.
-The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.
+The power pack in the X70 can be charged via the USB port, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.